 Much like the Los Angeles Dodgers, the San Francisco Giants’ history dates all the way back to the late 1800s.
 Since then, legendary figures like Carl Hubbell, Christy Mathewson, Willie Mays, and Barry Bonds have all suited up for the Giants.
 But, has the Giants franchise ever won it all in the Majors?
-Here’s an answer to that question.
+Here’s how many World Series titles the Giants have won.

 - 1905